Left to grow naturally, fruit trees will reach a height of at least 5m – far too big for the average garden, and not practical to harvest fruit from.

-When buying a fruit tree, the label or product information should give details about the rootstock it is grafted on to.
-If you buy fruit trees from a specialist nursery, they will be happy to give you advice.
+When buying a fruit tree, the label or product information should give details about the rootstock it's grafted on to.
+If you buy fruit trees from a specialist nursery, you'll be be fully briefed on which rootstock to choose, before you buy.

 Here's our guide to fruit tree rootstocks.